Oakwood School (Los Angeles)

 Oakwood School is a K-12 co-educational independent day school located in the San Fernando Valley region of Los Angeles, California.
+The school was founded in 1951 by a small group of parents who were unhappy with other schools available.
+Among its founders were Sidney Harmon and Robert Ryan, whose backyard served as the campus for the school's first three years until the North Hollywood campus was finished.

-The school consists of two campuses: the elementary school campus in Studio City, and the secondary school campus in North Hollywood.
-The school was founded in 1951 by a small group of parents who were unhappy with other schools available and wanted to create a school where artistic ideals and educational goals could be met with the utmost respect and support for students.
+The school consists of two campuses: an elementary school in Studio City, and a secondary school in North Hollywood.